gpkarlsson/E_commerce_Placeholder/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 ## Description
 Our team developed MERN Marketplace in order to showcase our fullstack repetoire.
 This application aims to replicate the presentation and functionality of an E-Commerce site such as Etsy or Ebay.
+The team decided on this project as the world of E-Commerce has grown significantly in our lifetime.
+We divided coding responsibilities based on individual experience and confidence, as well as interest.
+Beyond this course, our goal is to develop the application to have greater user interface, more profile customizations, and to allow transactions between buyers and sellers.

 ## Table of Contents
 * [Overview](#overview)